flovo89/embDB/README.md

 # Facts

-## Datatypes
-Supported datatypes are:
-- string
-- unsigned integer
-- signed integer
-- unsinged long
-- signed long
-- float
-- double
-- bool
-- bytes vector

 ## Database structure
-The database will have the following structure
+The database has the following structure

 | Hash X | Ringbuffer info | Type | Item A | Item B | ... | Item N |
 |--------|-----------------|------|--------|--------|-----|--------|